mattraghu/Spring2023/CPE322/Lab2/README.md

 $ pip install openai
 ```

-After creating a folder called 'OPENAI_API_KEY.txt' in my Documents folder, I was able to link the API to my python script with the following commands.
+After creating a file called 'OPENAI_API_KEY.txt' in my Documents folder with my API key, I was able to link the API to my python script with the following commands.

 ```python
 # Set up the Open AI API